HardCoreCodin/SlimEngine/README.md

 # SlimEngine

-Minimalist, platform-agnostic, interactive render engine for writing graphical 2D/3D applications.<br>
+A minimalist and platform-agnostic base project for interactive graphical applications (2D/3D)<br>
+with a strong emphasis on simplicity, ease of use and almost no setup to get started with.<br>
-Available as either a single header file or a directory of headers (a "unity build" setup).<br>
+Available as either a single header file, or a directory of headers (a "unity build").<br>
-Can be complied in either C or C++.<br>
+Written in plain C and can be complied in either C or C++.<br>

 This project uses [SlimApp](https://github.com/HardCoreCodin/SlimApp) as it's base platform/application layer(s).